curiousmarkingsco/converted/README.md

 Converted is a shoot-from-the-hip media asset conversion system.
 It aims to convert video, audio, images, and text into alternate formats without any additional configuration or modification needed.
 This is a one-size-fits-all approach and may not be appropriate if you desire specific outcomes for your converted file.

+**Note:** This is an early stage and the project description is aspirational.
+We don't yet support text conversion and many other conversion types.
+Our goal is for tech-savvy people to clone this repo and have a self-hosted way to convert images for themselves and their friends/colleagues/pets/whatever.

 ## Installation

 Add this line to your application's Gemfile: